Faculty / Staff Resources Student Resources

 What are you are doing now (or next)?

-I plan to work as a postdoctoral researcher (hopefully soon) and continue research in embodied cognition in children and adolescents.
-Eventually, I hope to run my own lab and pursue my passion project: the study of how video games can influence embodied cognition and the therapeutic benefits of gaming and its modalities (like VR and AR).
+I have accepted a postdoctoral researcher position at Tufts University, studying the effects of experiences with racial discrimination on the brain, physical and mental health.
+In the long term, I hope to run my own lab investigating the embodied cognition in youth and hopefully pursue my passion project: the study of how video games can influence embodied cognition and the therapeutic benefits of gaming and its modalities (like VR and AR).